-- The Board of Directors, through communiqués of significant events to the Spanish National Securities Market Commission and the corporate web page, will immediately provide the public with all significant information on the terms set forth in the current regulations. - 2.
+- The Board of Directors will, by notice sent to the, through communiqués of significant events to the Spanish National Securities Market Commission and posted on the corporate web page, will immediately provide the public with all significant information on the terms set forth in the current regulations. - 2.
 The Board of Directors shall adopt the necessary measures to ensure that half-yearly, quarterly and any other financial information that the Law requires making available to the markets is prepared in accordance with the same principles, criteria and professional practices as the Annual Financial Statements and enjoys the same reliability as the latter.
 The Audit and Control Committee will report before to the Board of Directors about the financial information that the Company should periodically make public. - 3.
 Information obligations will be fulfilled through any technical, information-technology or telematic means, without prejudice to the shareholder's right to request printed information.